misiektoja/instagram_monitor/docs/usage.md

 If you specify only the binary name, it will be auto-searched in your PATH.

 Set it to empty to disable this feature.

+The published Docker image does not include `imgcat`.
+Use a local installation or add the tool in a custom image if terminal image display is required.
+Saved images remain available through the `/data` mount without `imgcat`.

 <a id="check-intervals"></a>
 ## Check Intervals